sayrer/bazel-lesson-2/README.md

 bazel_version(name = "bazel_version")
 ```

 In `rust/hello_lib`, there's a Rust library and a variety of build styles and tests.
+Most of these files are lightly-altered versions of targets in the [rules_rust](https://github.com/bazelbuild/rules_rust) [examples](https://github.com/bazelbuild/rules_rust/tree/master/examples) directory.

 ```
 $ more rust/hello_lib/BUILD